 That being said, we need to recognize what elements of a game must be “scary enough” to make it a survival horror.… Read the rest

 For those of you who don’t know, I absolutely love Bioshock.
 It is my only favorite game.
 I’ve played several other games which I have enjoyed, but inevitably they all get compared to Bioshock in my mind.
 Even Bioshock 2 couldn’t escape this comparison.
 So, naturally when I saw William Gibbons article entitled: “Wrap Your Troubles in Dreams: Popular Music, Narrative, and Dystopia in Bioshock” I ate that jank up.
 Not only am I an avid fan of the game, but even before I played it I was a fan of jazz and music from earlier generations.
-Bobby Darian, Bing Crosby, Sammy Davis Jr., Peter Lawford: these are all personal heros of mine.… Read the rest
+Bobby Darian, Bing Crosby, Sammy Davis Jr.,… Read the rest